This post may contain affiliate links. Please read our disclosure policy.

 - Kosher salt – I always use kosher salt in my recipes.
 It’s too easy to over salt something with table salt.

 - Buttermilk – My original recipe used buttermilk.
 If you don’t have that on hand you can also make your own buttermilk substitute.
-Other options include whole-milk yogurt, vanilla yogurt (omit the extract below), or sour cream.
+Other options include whole-milk yogurt, vanilla yogurt (omit the vanilla extract below), or sour cream.
 You could technically use soy milk as well, but I find this works best with a squeeze of lemon juice, which essentially makes it vegan buttermilk.

 - Extra-virgin olive oil – Or regular olive oil, or vegetable oil, or walnut oil.
 You can also use melted butter or melted margarine.